zeko-labs/zeko/src/app/zeko/design.md

 ## Pseudo-code example spec for token bridge smart contract

-Each account-update generating function specifies whether it's meant to be used on the L1 or L2, L1 being the host ledger, L2 being the ledger we're embedding into L1.

 TODO: Use fungible token standard contract for L2 tokens.

 The zkApp on L1 acts as a bank for the token in question, emitting a note essentially that allows you to withdraw from a corresponding bank on the L2.

-FIXME: `account_id_l1` doesn't exist anymore.
+The bank on the L2 must be seeded with the appropriate amount of the token.

-Account updates that have authorization_kind = Proof, where the account id is `account_id_l1`, or where the token id is `account_id_l1`, define the circuit for the verification key for the L1-side of the bridge contract.
+Account updates that have authorization_kind = Proof, where the account id is `holder_account_l1`, or where the token id is `helper_token_id`, define the circuit for the verification keys for the L1-side of the bridge contract.
 Likewise, the ones for `account_id_l2` define the circuit for the L2-side.

+There is also an extra verification key for the disabled state of the holding accounts, to prevent catastrophic hacks.

 Things to consider:
 - State of rollup can arbitrarily change potentially through governance.